cdmandrews/cdmandrews.github.io/3301/weekly/week-04-notes.md

 ## Document design and "looking professional"

-What does how a document looks and how a document works have to do with what a document does and who it's for?
-Technical communicators use design to increase readability.
+What does *how a document looks* have to do with what a document does and who it's for?
+Technical communicators use design to increase **readability** and **[usability](https://www.usability.gov/what-and-why/usability-evaluation.html)**.
 That is, an effective document design helps your intended audience locate and understand the information they need when they need it.
+Usability means users can satisfactorily use a document to find information or complete tasks.
+Effective design should also be **[accessible](https://webaim.org/intro/)**--it should work for as many people as possible, despite visual or cognitive disabilities or other conditions of access like slow connection speeds or small screens.

-As you may realize from reading the assigned texts, designing uncluttered pages that are easy to read, meet and audience's genre expectations, and satisfy our own purposes is not as simple as it might sound.
+As you may realize from reading the assigned texts, designing uncluttered pages that are easy to read, meet an audience's genre expectations, and satisfy our own purposes is not as simple as it might sound.
 Because of all of the bells and whistles in our word processors, it's very easy to create ineffective documents.

 <mark>Assigned to read this week:</mark>
 - [Subheadings: Perhaps the Most Useful Technique in Technical Writing](https://idratherbewriting.com/2013/08/23/subheadings-perhaps-the-most-useful-technique-in-technical-writing/) is an excellent article about subheadings that also actually practices what it preaches.
-- [Guidelines for Print Document Design](https://www.aph.org/aph-guidelines-for-print-document-design/) describes optimal usability standards for creating documents that persons with low vision can use (from American Printing house for the Blind)
+- [Guidelines for Print Document Design](https://www.aph.org/aph-guidelines-for-print-document-design/) describes optimal usability/accessibility standards for creating documents that persons with low vision can use (from American Printing house for the Blind)
 - [TWE Chapter 3: Document Design](https://pressbooks.bccampus.ca/technicalwriting/part/documentdesign/) is a brief overview of essential factors for document design.
 Focus on the following sections:
   - [3.1 Readability](https://pressbooks.bccampus.ca/technicalwriting/chapter/readability/),
   - [3.2 Headings](https://pressbooks.bccampus.ca/technicalwriting/chapter/headings/), and